anybox/anybox.recipe.odoo/README.txt

  * **addons**: specify additional addons, either a path or a repository.
  * **script_name**: specify the name of the startup script to generate
+ * **startup_delay**: specify a time in seconds to wait within the startup script before actually launching OpenERP.
+The Gunicorn startup script (see below) is not affected by this setting.
  * **with_devtools**: loads development and useful testing tools, such as ``anybox.testing.datetime``.